 Step 1: Mix the sugar, oil, salt and water in a large bowl until everything’s dissolved.

-Step 2: Add 3 cups flour and mix.
+Step 2: Add 2 cups whole wheat flour and 1 cup of white flour and mix.
 You will not necessarily be able to get rid of all the clumps of flour yet; that’s okay; just keep going.

-Step 4: Continue adding flour, between 2 and 4 more cups.
+Step 4: Continue adding whole wheat flour, between 2 and 4 more cups (if you have already added 3 additional cups of whole wheat flour, you may want to use some more white flour, before whole wheat, as too much whole wheat flour will make a dry, dense loaf).
 As your mixture becomes more solid, add the flour more and more slowly.
 Add flour until you reach the point when, if you press the dough gently with clean fingers, no dough sticks to your hands.

 Step 5: Let the dough rest for 10 minutes.
 Take a break!
 Then knead, using the heel of your hand, not your fingers) for 6 minutes.
 (You may have to add some flour while kneading, but be conservative.)